On Advances, Challenges and Potentials of Remote Sensing Image Analysis in Marine Debris and Suspected Plastics Monitoring: Marine Debris Monitoring Applications

 Booth et. al. in their work \cite{booth2022high} propose a high-precision marine debris mapping algorithm by utilising Sentinel-2 imagery and a semantic segmentation algorithm.
 Their approach is constructed to detect marine debris and floating plastics from a high-precision point of view.
-Maybe, in the literature, it is the first time, this approach focuses on improving the precision of the marine debris detection algorithm by keeping recall values high enough to produce a reliable algorithm.
+Maybe, in the literature, it is the first time, this approach focuses on improving the precision of the marine debris detection algorithms by keeping recall values high enough to produce a reliable algorithm.
 The authors in \cite{booth2022high} facilitate semi-automated monitoring of suspected marine debris and floating plastics via a data pipeline named MAP-Mapper that enables the user to provide coordinates for a region of the ocean along with a date time range so that Sentinel-2 data could be downloaded, pre-processed via atmospheric corrections and individual pixels could then be classified using the proposed ML algorithm.
-Afterwards, as of the outcome of this tool, a plastic density map is produced and enables users to easily interpret model predictions and identify areas of high plastic density in the area being investigated.
+Afterwards, as of the outcome of this tool, a plastic density map is produced and enables users to easily interpret model predictions and identify areas of high plastic density in the investigated area.
+The authors also proposed a novel index called the Marine Debris Metric (MDM) which is a positively valued metric where 0 means no marine debris problem, and a higher $MDM$ value corresponds to a polluted location on the maps.
+On the other hand, $MDM$ can be seen as a metric in which the average probability value of a pixel is positively weighted if the total number of detections is high in that corresponding pixel (e.g. 10 dates out of 20 dates in the time interval means 50\%).
+This gives us a better picture of measuring the MD\&SP density maps in a global time scale with the MAP-Mapper approach. $MDM$ can also be seen as a universal metric to compare different locations on the earth considering the utilisation of the fixed area of hexagons and the averaging over the given time interval.
 Their approach promotes utilising the MARIDA data within a U-Net-inspired machine learning approach.
-Their approach MAP-Mapper-HP reach 95\% precision of marine debris class in MARIDA data set whilst the original U-net based baseline in \cite{kikaki2022marida} was only 30\%.
-In order to test their approach's applicability, they set three out-of-distribution test locations of the Bay of Honduras, Cornwall, and Lesvos via the data pipeline.
+Their system MAP-Mapper-HP reached 95\% precision of marine debris class in MARIDA data set whilst the original U-net based baseline in \cite{kikaki2022marida} was only 30\%.
+In order to test their approach's applicability, they set six out-of-distribution test locations such as the Bay of Honduras, Cornwall, and Mumbai - India via the data pipeline.
 Their generated marine debris maps for these test locations are aligned with the existing marine debris gathering information and ground truths.
-In Figure \ref{fig:henry}, an example marine density map for the Bay of Honduras is depicted.
+In Figure \ref{fig:henry}, example marine density maps for Mumbai and Manila are depicted.